sudeeprp/rapa-home/code-craft.md

 # Crafting your habits

-Weekly assignments to build habits for clean-code
+Weekly assignments to build habits for productivity _and_ reliability

 ## Entrance: Test-driven statistics